eclipse-egit/egit-github/README.md

-# Eclipse EGit GitHub Connector
+# Eclipse EGit GitHub Client

-_EGit GitHub Connector_ is an Eclipse plugin for working with Git repositories hosted on Github.
-It is based on the _JGit_ library, which is a Git implementation in pure Java, and integrates with EGit, which is the Eclipse Git Team Provider, and uses the Mylyn framework.
+_EGit GitHub Client_ is an Eclipse plugin for working with the Github REST API.
+It is a Java client for the GitHub REST API.

 This package is licensed under the _EPL 2.0_ .
 Please refer to the `LICENSE` file for the complete license.